mdranger/chain3j/docs/source/getting_started.rst

 Start a client
 --------------

-Start up an Ethereum client if you don't already have one running, such as `Geth <https://github.com/ethereum/go-ethereum/wiki/geth>`_:
+Start up an Moac client if you don't already have one running, such as `Geth <https://github.com/ethereum/go-ethereum/wiki/geth>`_:

 .. code-block:: bash